Asset Protection for General Contractors

 The typical first step in setting up asset protection as a general contractor is to incorporate your business as an LLC or corporation.
 Many businesses choose to incorporate in Delaware, because the state of Delaware has established a reputation around the world as one of the best and most business-friendly states in which to incorporate.
 More than 60 percent of all Fortune 500 companies and over half of U.S. publicly-traded companies are incorporated in Delaware.
 The cost to form a Delaware corporation or LLC is one of the lowest in the world, and there is no state income tax for Delaware companies that operate out of state.
 (You can read more on this topic on our Why Delaware? page.)

-Are you ready to form a Delaware corporation or LLC and protect your assets?
+To safeguard against the industry's inherent risks, asset protection for general contractors is essential.
+Are you ready to form a Delaware corporation or LLC?
 Harvard Business Services, Inc. has more than 30 years of experience and makes the process easy for you.
 First, decide which type of company is right for you.
 Then simply click on the button below and fill out our order form.

 Protect Your Assets.
 Form a Company.